-When air monitoring for lead is performed at your workplace as required by this standard, your employer must allow you or someone you designate to act as an observer of the monitoring.
-Observers are entitled to an explanation of the measurement procedure, and to record the results obtained.
-Since results will not normally be available at the time of the monitoring, observers are entitled to record or receive the results of the monitoring when returned by the laboratory.
+When air monitoring for lead is performed at your workplace as required by the standard, your employer must allow you or someone you designate to observe the monitoring.
+The observer is entitled to an explanation of the measurement procedure and to observe all steps related to the lead monitoring performed and record the results obtained.
+Since results will not normally be available at the time of the monitoring, the observer is entitled to record or receive the results of the monitoring when returned by the laboratory.
 Your employer is required to provide the observer with any personal protective devices required to be worn by employees working in the area that is being monitored.
 The employer must require the observer to wear all such equipment and to comply with all other applicable safety and health procedures.